1Marc/marcgrabanski.com/src/pages/articles/2022-07-11-personal-health-checklist/index.md

 ![Recent Grilling](./grilling.jpeg)

-- I fast 24-48 hour water fast weekly, and a 72-120 hour water fast quarterly (the most I've ever gone is 80 hours)
+- I fast 24-36 hour fast weekly, just water, and a ~72-96 hour water-only fast quarterly (the most I've ever gone is 80 hours)

 The most controversial item on the list is my fasting regement.
 The key is always can you maintain this for a lifetime.
 So far?
 Yes.
 By exercising my willpower once per week and once per quarter, I have more willpower throughout my entire life.